edalorzo/fundamental-programming/README.rst

 HTTP Status Codes and Exception Serialization
 ---------------------------------------------

 How should the controller layer deal with the exceptions?
-For example, in the code example above the ``ValidationException`` will be thrown when the payload is invalid.
-How should the controller deal with this?
+In the code above the ``ValidationException`` will be thrown when the payload is invalid.
+How should the controller create a response for the client out of this?

-The are multiple ways to deal with this, but perhaps the simplest solution is to define a class annotate with ``@ControllerAdvice`` where we can place our exception handlers for any exception we know our controller and service layer may throw:
+There are multiple ways to deal with this, but perhaps the simplest solution is to define a class annotated as ``@ControllerAdvice``.
+In this annotated class we will place our exception handlers for any specific exception that we want to handle and turn them into a valid response object to travel back to our clients:

 .. code-block:: java